|New Mexico State Sales Tax for 2016||Maximum Municipal Sales Tax|

 New Mexico has a gross receipts tax in place of a sales tax, which is applicable to all goods or services purchased within the state (with the exemption of groceries).
 Retailers are allowed to pass this tax liability on to the end consumer, and many businesses simply add the tax charge to the bill as if it were a standard sales tax.

 What sales are exempt from the New Mexico Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-New Mexico completely exempts unprepared food and groceries from the New Mexico state sales tax.
+New Mexico, however, does not exempt any purchases from state or local sales taxes.

 New Mexico does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.While many other states also collect a special (and often higher) sales tax on prepared and restaraunt food, New Mexico does not have a specific restaraunt sales tax.